Péter Szondi

-Péter Szondi ([ˈpeːtɛr ˈsondi]; 27 May 1929, Budapest – 18 October 1971, Berlin) was a celebrated literary scholar and philologist, originally from Hungary.
+Péter Szondi ([ˈpeːtɛr ˈsondi]; 27 May 1929, Budapest – 18 October 1971, West-Berlin) was a celebrated literary scholar and philologist, originally from Hungary.

 Biography

 Szondi's father was the Hungarian-Jewish psychiatrist and psychoanalyst Léopold Szondi, who settled in Switzerland after his 1944 release after five months in Bergen-Belsen.

-In 1965, Péter became a Professor at the Free University of Berlin, where he led the Institute for General and Comparative Literature.
-His fields were the history of literature and comparative literature.
+From 1965 onwards, Péter Szondi was full professor and director of the newly founded Seminar for General and Comparative Literature at the Free University of Berlin, the first comparative literature institute in the Federal Republic.
+He was also a visiting professor at Princeton and Jerusalem.
+Szondi contributed significantly to the internationalization of literary studies, which had not been seen in Germany since 1933.
+He turned his back on national philologies and opened the humanities to European literature.
+Guests at his institute included scholars and poets who were friends of his, such as Theodor W. Adorno, Gershom Scholem, René Wellek, Bernhard Böschenstein, Jean Starobinski, Jean Bollack, and Jacques Derrida.
+Szondi's works have been translated into several languages.

-He committed suicide in 1971 by drowning himself in the Halensee in Berlin on 18 October, leaving unfinished his book about the work of his friend Paul Celan, who had killed himself the year before.
+Péter Szondi committed suicide in 1971 by drowning himself in the Halensee in Berlin on 18 October, leaving unfinished his book about the work of his friend Paul Celan, who had killed himself the year before.